-This topic comes up repeatedly in a Facebook group I help run.
+This topic has come up repeatedly in a Facebook group I help run.

 Why can’t someone just take my case for free?